hazzaldo/auction/README.md

 ### auction-test
 This is to test the ability of solving problems in python.

-## The Task
+## Functionality
-You have been given auction data to process.
-Your program has to ingest the data and work out which account IDs win each auction and log them.
-The data is not in sequence meaning that you will get recieve the bids in random time order.
-There are some corrupt bid enteries which need to be filtered out and logged.
+Given auction data to process, the program ingests the data and works out which account IDs win each auction and log them.
+The data is not in sequence - meaning the program can receive the bids in random time order and still be able to process them.
+Also there are some corrupt bid entries which the program can still filter out and log.

 ## Structure
 The project takes the following structure: